CULTofBEETROOT/apt-abroad/README.md

 + apt-over-tor

-+ firefox browser when firefox is configures with the following:
++ firefox browser when firefox is configured with the following:

 Privacy and Security